 Why This Matters

-The interview is the beating heart of journalism—it's where stories come alive, sources become human, and facts transform into narratives that matter.
-You're not just being tested on whether you can ask questions; you're being evaluated on your ability to build trust, extract meaningful information, and maintain ethical standards throughout the reporting process.
+The interview is the core of journalism.
+It's where stories come alive, sources become human, and facts turn into narratives that matter.
+In an honors journalism course, you're not just being tested on whether you can ask questions.
+You're being evaluated on your ability to build trust, extract meaningful information, and maintain ethical standards throughout the reporting process.
 These techniques connect directly to core journalism principles: accuracy, fairness, and the public's right to know.

 Every technique here serves a larger purpose in the reporting ecosystem.
 Whether you're conducting a quick phone interview or a lengthy investigative sit-down, the same underlying skills apply: preparation builds credibility, active engagement yields better quotes, and ethical boundaries protect both you and your source.
-Don't just memorize these techniques—understand why each one matters and when to deploy it for maximum impact.
+Don't just memorize these techniques.
+Understand why each one matters and when to deploy it.

 Building the Foundation: Pre-Interview Preparation